icon

 A study of 10 patients who underwent 1500-2000 LUX light therapy for 2 hours from 7 PM to 9 PM for one week resulted in improved sleep-wake patterns, decreased nighttime activity and increased sleep-wakefulness.

-Light Therapy Improves Sleep During
+Light Therapy Improves Sleep During, further details are provided below.

 Six patients were administered 4000 LUX light therapy in the late-early morning.
 Three of the six patients experienced more sleep during lights-out periods and more wakefulness during the daytime.
 The other three participants experienced advanced sleep onset time.
 All six subjects experienced reduced abnormal behavior episodes around lights-out periods.